-All 180 Degrees Consultants will receive extensive training from our partner for-profit consulting firm.
+All 180 Degrees Consultants will receive extensive internal training, as well as mentorship from our partner for-profit consulting firms.
 There will also be training sessions targeted at the needs of specific project teams, as well as professional mentoring for team leaders.

 What time commitment is required?

 A consultant would be expected to commit approximately 4-8 hours of work per week.
 In this time, consultants are normally required to: